 Apache Women’s Basketball Coaches

 Prior to Cochise, Coach Hughes spent 15 years as an assistant coach with Arizona State University Women’s Basketball.
 Hughes helped lead ASU to the postseason 12 consecutive seasons, including a school-record five consecutive NCAA Tournament appearances (2005-2009).
 In 2009 she helped guide the Sun Devils to an Elite Eight appearance in the NCAA tournament for the second time in three seasons.
-At ASU Hughes was involved with every aspect of the program, including recruiting numerous top 25 classes, running summer camps, monitoring student-athletes academic progress, budgeting, on-court instruction, scouting, strength and condition and much more.
+At ASU Hughes was involved with every aspect of the program, including recruiting numerous top 25 classes, running summer camps, monitoring student-athlete academic progress, budgeting, on-court instruction, scouting, strength and condition and much more.
 She helped develop and train WNBA player Briann January (Indiana Fever) and more than 20 former ASU players who are now playing professionally overseas.

-Before ASU Coach Hughes spent two years as a graduate assistant coach at Northern Arizona University where she earned her Master’s in Education.
+Before ASU Coach Hughes spent two years as a graduate assistant coach at Northern Arizona University where she earned her master’s in education.
 Hughes has more than 20 years of Division One experience, including a successful playing career at Santa Clara University.
-At Santa Clara, she helped guide them to an NIT championship and NCAA 2nd round appearance while earning her Bachelor’s degree in Biology.
+At Santa Clara, she helped guide them to an NIT championship and NCAA 2nd round appearance while earning her bachelor’s degree in biology.

 Shareka Maner joins the Cochise College Women’s Basketball program after spending last season at Colorado Northwestern Community College in Rangely, CO.